coursehero/theia/README.md

 Theia defines a job protocol to keep the cached contents of your React app up-to-date with the latest version.

 Each CL should implement a `JobHandler`.
 You may need access to code from your main language backend, so each rendering client provides job handling classes.
-You should create a service that polls messages from the SQS queue defined in Theia server, serializes them to `JobData`s, and feeds them to `JobProcessor`.
+You should create a service that polls for messages (from the SQS queue defined in the Theia server), serializes them to `JobData`s, and feeds them to `JobProcessor`.
 See the PHP rendering client for more details.

 When Theia builds a new version of a CL, a `new-build-job` is emitted, and `MyComponentLibraryJobHandler::processNewBuildJob` is eventually called.
 A `new-build-job` should split up the work by emitting multiple `render-job`s, or if there are many pages to cache, it should emit `producer-job`s that themselves emit a subset of `render-job`s.
 How this work is broken up is specific to each CL.
 Breaking up the caching work creates a more fault tolerant system - if a single job fails, it will be retried without redoing much work.